huanli233/HikageCompat/README.md

 `Hikage` works better with another project [BetterAndroid](https://github.com/BetterAndroid/BetterAndroid) and `Hikage` itself will automatically reference the `BetterAndroid` related dependencies as the core content.

+## About this fork
+This fork makes non-Compose modules compatible with API 14 and fixes some issues and adds some features.

+- Improved State
+- Use view Attributes defined in XML (Just add an attribute to the root View of any layout file and specify it through the attr parameter)
+- Cached AttributeSet, reduce reflections
+- Fix LayoutParams wrapper not working properly for ConstraintLayout or some other layouts
+- Aliases for some functions
+- Improved string id and int id mapping

+The document has not been updated yet.

 ## Get Started

 [Click here](https://betterandroid.github.io/Hikage/en) go to the documentation page for more detailed tutorials and content.